Steven-Grevera/ENC4265/FAQ.md

 Technical writing.
 (Put full degree title here later.)

-## When was Steven Grevera born?

-Steven Grevera was born on October 10th 1997 (10/10/1997).

 ## Where does Steven Grevera live?

 The Sunshine State of Florida, Orlando.